-- Establish process for law enforcement and other visitors to request access to school site and any non-public areas of other type of campus - Ask for agent's credentials, why access is requested, and to see a warrant; refer to Superintendent, General Counsel, or other designated staff - Review warrant to determine if: - It's signed by a judge or magistrate (vs. DHS) within the last 14 days - specifies address of premises to be searched - is executed during designated date/time range, if any - Observe & record any actions, object if exceeds those authorized by the warrant; take notes, photos, or videos.
+- Establish process for law enforcement and other visitors to request access to school site and any non-public areas of other type of campus - Ask for agent's credentials, why access is requested, and to see a warrant; refer to Superintendent, General Counsel, or other designated staff - Review warrant to determine if: - is signed by a judge or magistrate (vs. DHS) - specifies address of premises to be searched - is executed during designated date/time range, if any - Observe & record any actions, object if exceeds those authorized by the warrant; take notes, photos, or videos.